-Individual perspective - personal, learning, and work contexts: this entails identifying and comprehending the positive and bad aspects of engaging in digital activities, as well as being aware of how to regulate and control these in order to increase wellbeing.
+Fom an individual perspective, it is about personal, learning, and work contexts: you should identify and comprehend both the positive and bad aspects of engaging in digital activities, as well as being aware of how to regulate and control these in order to increase wellbeing.

-From a societal or organizational standpoint, it is the obligation of providers of digital systems, services, and content to ensure that they are well-managed, maintained, accessible, and egalitarian.
+On the other hand, we've got the societal or organizational standpoint - that is basically the obligation of providers of digital systems, services, and content to ensure that they are well-managed, maintained, accessible, and egalitarian.
 They must also empower and develop capability in users so that everyone who interacts with them can do so in a way that promotes and/or improves their well-being.

 Individuals should take charge of their digital well-being, but they may not always have the opportunity or ability to manage the influence of technologies or digital services on their lives.
 For example, in workplaces where employees may be unable to make changes, or in personal settings where individuals may be unable to access or participate in digital opportunities that could improve their lives.
 It's also worth remembering that certain people may lack the resources or capacity to mitigate the negative consequences of technology.

 Technologies and digital activities can have a positive or detrimental impact on physical, mental, social, and emotional well-being.
 The extent to which things may affect an individual is determined by their unique context, circumstances, and aptitude to deal with – or benefit from – these effects.
 The four contexts in which digital wellbeing can be examined are social, personal, learning, and work.